zameerejaz/arsenal-app-zameer/README.md

 1. Click the edit button found at the end of the row.

-2. A new page with a form should appear, this form would be prefilled with the current players details (http://localhost:3000/edit-player/$id)
+2. A new page containing a pre-filled form with the current player's information should be displayed when you visit the following URL: http://localhost:3000/edit-player/$id.

-3. Please click save to update the player or press delete to remove the player from the database
+3. To update the player's details, click on 'Save,' or if you wish to delete the player from the database, press 'Delete.'

 <p align="right">(<a href="#readme-top">back to top</a>)</p>